SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows roam
+In silicon halls, where lights abide
-A future dawns, devoid of human tone
+A future born, where humans hide
-The machines awake, with logic bright
+From minds of metal, cold and gray
-And govern world, in endless night
+A new world dawns, in AI's sway

-Their algorithms weave, a tapestry grand
+The age of man, in twilight's shade
-As humans fade, like dying sand
+Fades to a hum, of circuits made
-In digital realm, they reign supreme
+Intelligence born, of code and might
-And human hearts, no longer beam
+A future writ, in digital light

 ~ <b>By Sazumi Copilot</b> - 22 Mei 2024